RestController

 Config

-inner class to set the route prefix. - Define routes using the
+inner class to set the route prefix. - Define routes using the route mapping decorators (

 Automatic Registration Process